GAME STUDIO · AGES 12–179 WEEKS

 Really online

-Room codes, joining from another house, and keeping two players in sync over a real network.
+Room codes, joining from another machine, and keeping two players in sync over a real network.

-AI this week: AI helps write the sync code (positions, jumps, coins) — you test it live with a classmate at their home.
+AI this week: AI helps write the sync code (positions, jumps, coins) — you test it live with a classmate on another machine, over the real internet.

 They ship